marvinvr/truenas-auto-update/README.md

 - `ONLY_UPDATE_STARTED_APPS` (_optional_): Set to "true" to only update apps that are currently running/powered-on (default: "false").
 This helps avoid unnecessary updates for apps that are stopped.
 - `EXCLUDE_APPS` (_optional_): Comma-separated list of app names to skip during updates (e.g., `app1,app2`).
 This is useful if you want to exclude certain apps from being updated automatically.
 - `INCLUDE_APPS` (_optional_): Comma-separated list of app names to include during updates (e.g., `app1,app2`).
 This is useful if you want to only update certain apps and skip the rest.
+- `AUTO_CLEANUP_IMAGES` (_optional_): Set to "true" to automatically clean up unused Docker images after all updates are complete (default: "false").
+This runs `docker image prune -a -f` to remove all unused images and free up disk space. **Requires the Docker socket to be mounted** (see Docker Image Cleanup section below).

 NOTE: The `EXCLUDE_APPS` and `INCLUDE_APPS` variables are mutually exclusive.
 If both are set, the application will error out.